libp2p/specs/connections/README.md

 in-process event delivery system.
 If and when this occurs, this spec will be updated to incorporate the changes.

+## Miscellaneous

+### A Note about Interoperability

+Support for connection security protocols and stream multiplexers varies across libp2p implementations.

+To support the widest variety of peers, implementations should support a baseline "stack" of security and multiplexing protocols.

+### Protocol IDs (Extended)

+To expand upon [connections][connection];

+Including a version number in the protocol id simplifies the case where you want to concurrently support multiple versions of a protocol, perhaps a stable version and an in-development version.
+By default, libp2p will route each protocol id to its protocol handler using exact literal matching of the protocol id, so new versions will need to be registered separately.
+However, the protocol handler receives the protocol id negotiated for each new connection, so it's possible to register the same handler for multiple versions of a protocol and dynamically alter functionality based on the version in use for a given connection.

+[relay]: ../relay/README.md
 [mss]: https://github.com/multiformats/multistream-select
 [uvarint]: https://github.com/multiformats/unsigned-varint
 [mplex]: ../mplex/README.md